 If you want your child to have better behavior and manage their big emotions, you need to stop focusing on the bad behavior.
 This is what to do instead.

-The scene had repeated itself many time in our home before I finally caught on.
+The scene had repeated itself many times in our home.
+Then I finally caught on.

-I’d get the baby down for a nap and start working with the seven-year old on some school work or speech or OT.
+I’d get the baby down for a nap.
+Then I would start working with my seven-year-old on some school work or speech or OT.

 One day, I finally realized that I’d fallen into the classic parenting trap: